Stillat/numeral-statamic/README.md

 Copy the `Numeral` directory into your site's `addons` directory.
 Simple.

+Since this addon requires some additional dependencies, don't forget to issue the `php please addons:refresh` command!

 ## Configuration

 The formatter uses the `en-US` locale by default.
 There are many languages supported by Numeral (https://github.com/Stillat/numeral.php/tree/master/src/Languages).
 To change the locale that is being used, create a `numeral.yaml` file in your site's `settings/addons/` directory.
 Inside this `numeral.yaml` file, add the following: